dimagi/commcare-hq/corehq/apps/userreports/README.rst

 A UCR data source can be exported, to back an excel dashboard, for instance.
-The URL for exporting data takes the form https://www.commcarehq.org/a/[domain]/configurable_reports/data_sources/export/[data source id]/ The export supports a “$format” parameter which can be any of the following options: html, csv, xlsx, xls.
+The URL for exporting data takes the form https://www.commcarehq.org/a/[domain]/configurable_reports/data_sources/export/[data source id]/ The export supports a "$format" parameter which can be any of the following options: html, csv, xlsx, xls.
 The default format is csv.